MikeMirzayanov/riorita/README.md

 ## Protocol

-Curator uses very simple binary request-response protocol.
+Riorita uses very simple binary request-response protocol.
 It supports keep-alive out-of-the box, a client should connect to the server via TCP and send requests.
 The client receives response after each request.

 Server closes connection on any error, client can reopen connection.